peipeiwang6/Genomic_prediction_in_Switchgrass/README.md

  - Rscript 09_rrBLUP.r PCA5_geno.csv pheno.csv all all 5 10 CVFs.csv exome_pca

 ### Steps 11-14 are how I did the feature selection.
 Markers were selected using the training set, and in the end, models built using selected markers were applied on the test set.

-#### The logical for the script is that: first X% of all the individuals will be held out as test set, which will never be used in the model training process, the remaining 1-X% will be used to train the model, using exactly the same approach as step 10.
-For each cv fold, the model was also applied to the test set, and after run for all the cv folds, the average r2 across n cv folds will be used for the test set.
 Since I did 5-fold CV, thus 1/6 of individuals will be used as test set, and the remaining 5/6 individuals will be used in the 5-fold cv.

 > 11. hold out individuals for test set, do the stratified sampling
  - Rscript 10_holdout_test_stratified.py pheno.csv target_trait 6